oracle-livelabs/oci-migration/soamp-migration/on-prems-env-mp/on-prems-env-mp.md

 - A bare metal compute instance with at least 4 OCPUs (8 preferred) available to run the image.
 - Microsoft Remote Desktop Client (or similar RDP client) installed to connect to the demo environment.

+    >Note: The workshop will run on a VM instance but will be very very slow, so it is not recommended.

 ## Task 1: Launch the Workshop Marketplace Stack